Prevention of violence and torture

 Health expertise in the fight against torture

-Torture has severe physical, psychological, and social consequences, and doctors and other health professionals play a central role in the use, documentation, and prevention of torture and rehabilitation of victims of torture.
-The expertise of health professionals is therefore a crucial tool in the fight against torture.
+Torture and other cruel, inhuman or degrading treatment and punishment often have severe physical, psychological, and social consequences.
+Doctors and other health professionals play a central role in the prevention of torture as well as in the rehabilitation of victims of torture and in seeking justice and accountability.
+The expertise of, and commitment by, health professionals is therefore crucial in the fight against torture.

-The experts in DIGNITY contribute to national and international development, monitoring and research activities (in DIGNITY and outside), health-specific inputs in relation to the prevention of torture and rehabilitation of torture victims, and works to achieve concrete health-related knowledge goals, with the overall aim of strengthening DIGNITY’s prevention– and rehabilitation efforts.
+The experts in DIGNITY contribute to national and international development and research activities, provide health-specific inputs in relation to the prevention of torture, the rehabilitation of torture victims, and the efforts to seek justice and accountability for them.
+Moreover, they work to achieve concrete health-related knowledge goals, with the overall aim of strengthening DIGNITY’s prevention, rehabilitation and accountability efforts.

-DIGNITY develops and disseminates knowledge on torture: both its health consequences and health related preventative mechanisms.
+DIGNITY develops and disseminates knowledge on torture: both its health consequences and health-related preventative mechanisms.
 This is carried out through research projects, publication of articles and development of manuals and factsheets.
-The aim is to disseminates knowledge on torture to other organisations, institutions etc. as well as contribute to the field of research.
+The aim is to disseminate knowledge on torture to DIGNITY’s partner organizations as well as other organisations, institutions and experts working in the field, but also to contribute to the field of research.

-Additionally, the department works to build the health capacity of partner organisations through education and developing training material, for example education of medical students in how to detect signs of torture and treat torture victims.
+Additionally, the Health experts in DIGNITY work to build the health capacity of partner organisations through advocacy, education and the development of training materials, for example on how to document medical evidence of torture and on how to monitor health in places of detention.

-The documentation of torture and its consequences serve several purposes.
+The documentation of torture and its consequences serves several purposes.
 It is crucial in court cases for victim compensation and the prosecution of perpetrators.
-Documented cases of torture may also contribute to illustrating the scope or type of torture used in a specific area.
+Documented cases of torture may also contribute to illustrating the scope or type of torture used in a specific country or area.
 Civil society organisations may then use the information to effectively petition state authorities and others to address injustices.
-The documentation can also have decisive impact on whether an asylum seeker is granted asylum or not.
+Documentation can also have decisive impact on whether an asylum seeker is granted asylum or not.

 The documentation of torture is typically carried out by doctors, psychologists and lawyers.
 The collaboration between these professions is mandated by the Istanbul Protocol, an internationally acknowledged protocol containing guidelines on torture documentation.
-In accordance with the Istanbul Protocol, DIGNITY’s health experts work with DIGNITY’s legal experts to develop manuals on how professionals (on both basic and higher levels of education) can identify torture survivors and document the consequences of torture.
+In accordance with the Istanbul Protocol, DIGNITY’s health experts work with DIGNITY’s legal experts to develop manuals on how professionals can identify torture survivors and document the torture.

-DIGNITY also develops and implements training sessions for doctors, medical students, health professionals, monitoring authorities, and others who may meet torture survivors in their daily work.
-In rare cases, the experts of the health unit conduct examinations of torture survivors themselves.
+DIGNITY also develops and implements training sessions for doctors, psychologists, monitoring authorities, and others who may meet torture survivors in their daily work.
+In rare cases, the medical doctors in the department conduct examinations of torture survivors themselves.

 Example (National):